Youth Sports & Wellness

 Tennis is offered for the beginner, intermediate and advanced player.
 Participants must be ages eight – 17 to participate.
 View the Flyer (PDF).

-Volleyball is offered to boys and girls in fourth through seventh grades.
-The co-ed program begins in October for eight weeks.
-Teams practice once a week for one hour with games played on Saturdays.
+Volleyball is offered to girls in second through seventh grades.
+The eight week program will team 2nd and 3rd graders, 4th and 5th graders and 6th, 7th and 8th graders.
 This is an excellent opportunity to learn or improve volleyball skills and meet new friends.
 Flyer (PDF)

-1st grade girls can participate in an introductory volleyball program.
+Girls in K through 1st ccan participate in an introductory volleyball program.
 Participants will meet on Saturday mornings for 6 weeks and learn the basics of this fast growing sport.
 Each lesson will conclude with a match.
 Flyer (PDF)

 Wee Ball is for boys and girls ages three and four.
 Participants will be introduced to the sport of baseball through a variety of fun games and activities.
 A glove is not required to participate.
 No games are played at this level.
 Practice is twice a week for eight weeks during the summer.
 View the Flyer (PDF).